fdiengott/portfolio-svelte/src/routes/blogs/articles/regex101.md

 | `/^/`     | Matches the beginning of an input |
 | `/$/`     | Matches the end of an input       |

 Now I'll briefly talk about assertions!
 You can ignore the term, as I think it adds unnecessary complexity.
 Allow me to note that I'm skipping over several rather important concepts here, especially lookaheads and lookbehinds.
-These are incredibly useful but are somewhat more advanced so I've decided to leave them out for now, but rest assured that I will go through them thoroughly in the follow up to this article, I just think you should be aware of them.
+These are incredibly useful but are somewhat more advanced so I've decided to leave them out for now, but rest assured that I will go through them thoroughly in the follow-up to this article, I just think you should be aware of them.

 As for the two symbols above, let's take each in kind.
 By adding the symbol `^` to the start of a regular expression, it is metaphorically saying "Only match the following expression IF it matches the beginning of the string we are testing on."
 If the multiline flag is set to true (which I'll go into more detail in the flags section of the following article) then this will also match after a line break `\n`.
 An example, the regular expression `/^hello/`, will match the string "hello world", but not "oh hello".